 In 2017 Roslyn embarked upon a new series of site-specific audio documentary projects.
 Cell 26, an audio work designed for a prison cell was recently launched in a restored prison cell at Ulumbarra Theatre (formerly the Bendigo Gaol) and Sea Stories, an audio work designed to accompany sunrise was commissioned by Festival 2018, the Commonwealth Games Arts & Culture Program on the Gold Coast.
 Most recently Roslyn collaborated with Bob Scott to co-create The Nightline an immersive late-night listening club for the sleepless as part of Urban Theatre Project’s inaugural RIGHT HERE RIGHT NOW festival of place-based contemporary arts festival launching in Blacktown, Western Sydney.

 Roslyn was recently awarded a Technical Achievement Award (for her innovative series of audio-theatre works) at the 2019 Green Rooms.
 Hello, Goodbye & Happy Birthday received a Green Room award for outstanding writing/adaptation for the Australian Stage and toured Australia with Performing Lines in 2017.
-Her theatre productions have also been shortlisted for the NSW Premiere’s Literary Award, Sydney Theatre Awards, a Helpmann Award and an AWGIE Award.
+Her theatre productions have also been shortlisted for the NSW Premiere’s Literary Award, 2 Helpmann Awards, 2 Sydney Theatre Awards and an AWGIE Award.

 ACTS OF COURAGE - by Roslyn Oades (Currency Press, 2014) Order online >>